Casserole: History

 Baked dishes have existed for thousands of years.
-Early casserole recipes consisted of rice that was pounded, pressed, and filled with a savoury mixture of meats such as chicken or sweetbread.
-Sometime around the 1870's this sense of casserole seems to have taken its current sense.
-Cooking in earthenware containers has always been common in most cultures, but the idea of casserole cooking as a one-dish meal became popular in the United States in the twentieth century, especially in the 1950's when new forms of lightweight metal and glass cookware appeared on the market.
-By the 1970's casseroles took on a less-than-sophisticated image.
+Early casserole recipes consisted of rice that was pounded, pressed, and filled with a savoury mixture of meat such as chicken or sweetbread.
+Sometime around the 1870s the casserole seems to have taken on its current definition.
+Cooking in earthenware containers has always been common in most cultures, but the idea of casserole cooking as a one-dish meal became popular in the United States in the twentieth century, especially in the 1950s when new forms of lightweight metal and glass cookware appeared on the market.
+By the 1970s casseroles took on a less-than-sophisticated image.
+Culinary experts, such as John F. Mariani, attribute this to the beginning of the dark ages of American culinary culture.

 American-style casserole

 In the United States, a casserole or hot dish is typically a baked food with three main components: pieces of meat (such as chicken or ground meat) or fish (such as tuna) or other protein (such as beans or tofu), various chopped or canned vegetables (such as green beans or peas), and a starchy binder (such as flour, potato, rice or pasta); sometimes, there is also a crunchy or cheesy topping.
 Liquids are released from the meat and vegetables during cooking, and further liquid in the form of stock, wine, beer, gin, cider, vegetable juice, or even water may be added when the dish is assembled.
 Casseroles are usually cooked slowly in the oven, often uncovered.
 They may be served as a main course or side dish, and, conveniently, may be served in the vessel in which they were cooked.